woosungchoi/docker-gnuboard/README.md

-# docker-rhymix
+# docker-gnuboard

-These are some reasons why use this Docker Compose in your `Rhymix` production environment.
+These are some reasons why use this Docker Compose in your `Gnuboard` production environment.

 ☝️ 2 command to install